 Dave’s service record reports he was a self-employed sheep farmer when he enlisted, of fresh

 complexion with black hair and brown eyes and in excellent health.
 He served in the machine gun corps which doesn’t explain why he was in strife with the powers that be when he was found to be grazing horses on unauthorised fields in 1918.
 Perhaps horses were required to move the guns from place to place although a quick question of Mr Google finds that they were generally moved by armoured vehicle or tanks because infantry could reach their destination before their weapons if transportation was by wheeled carriages or pack animals.
 Dave’s transgression has a notation of “72 hours FP No2” which means field punishment, not imprisonment.
 A casual query of Mr Google says FP No2 was to be physically restrained by irons or straps but not actually tied to anything like a post for the duration.
 Which seems harsh for grazing horses.
 He also sustained an injury “whilst on leave from France” in January 1919.
 According to the record, it was an injured eyelash!
-The only eyelash injuries offered by Mr Google are associated with eyelash extensions which I’m sure uppermost on Dave’s mind.
+The only eyelash injuries offered by Mr Google are associated with eyelash extensions which I’m sure were not uppermost on Dave’s mind.
 When he was discharged the following month, a sling is mentioned.

 Dave married Annie Agnes Anderson (1892-1931) in 1921.
 It seems that Annie’s family thought she